juicedata/juicefs-csi-driver/docs/en/administration/going-production.md

 Below settings are recommended for a production environment.

 * Enable [Automatic Mount Point Recovery](../guide/pv.md#automatic-mount-point-recovery)
-* `--writeback` is strongly advised against, as it can easily cause data loss especially when used inside containers, if not properly managed.
-See [Write Cache in Client (Cloud Service)](https://juicefs.com/docs/cloud/guide/cache/#client-write-cache) and [Write Cache in Client (Community Edition)](https://juicefs.com/docs/community/cache_management/#writeback)
+* The `--writeback` option is strongly advised against, as it can easily cause data loss especially when used inside containers, if not properly managed.
+See ["Write Cache in Client (Community Edition)"](https://juicefs.com/docs/community/cache_management/#writeback) and ["Write Cache in Client (Cloud Service)"](https://juicefs.com/docs/cloud/guide/cache/#client-write-cache).

 ## Collect mount pod logs using EFK